-We expect that our general and administrative expenses will increase as we continue to operate as a public company.
 We expect increased administrative costs resulting from our existing and anticipated clinical trials and the potential commercialization of our drug candidates.
-We believe that these increases will likely include increased costs for director and officer liability insurance, hiring additional personnel to support future market research and future product commercialization efforts and increased fees for outside consultants, attorneys and accountants.
-We also expect to continue to incur increased costs to comply with corporate governance, internal controls, investor relations and disclosures and similar requirements applicable to a public company.
+We believe that these increases will likely include increased costs for hiring additional administrative personnel to support future market research and future product commercialization efforts and increased fees for outside consultants and other administrative service providers.

-Summary Results of Operations for the Three and Nine Months Ended September 30, 2023 and 2022 (unaudited)
+Summary Results of Operations for the Three Months Ended March 31, 2024 and 2023 (unaudited)